 How This Applies to Every Recipe

-Once you understand how flavor happens, recipes become guidelines instead of rules.
+Once you understand how flavor happens, recipes become more flexible.

 You start to notice: